lopezjurip/typedgram-bot/README.md

 #### Interactive Responses

 To make the interactions with the API easier, after sending a message of any type, make the *resolve* promise of that operation to wait for the user reply with `bot.waitResponse(msg)` where `msg` is the message from the user who triggered the interactive operation.
+This works saving the `userId` and the `chatId`.

+Also, there is a timeout of `10000ms` that you can change by adding a second parameter, example: `bot.waitResponse(msg, 20000)`.
+On timeout the promise is rejected with a `TimeoutError`.
+See: [Bluebird API reference](https://github.com/petkaantonov/bluebird/blob/master/API.md#timeoutint-ms--string-message---promise).

 ```ts
 bot.onCommand(['/apps', '/applications'], msg => {